 Coaches discuss what it means to be a Marauder in 2020

 Established in 1963, Jesuit High School Sacramento’s mascot was chosen to be the Marauders.
 This fall the significance and meaning of that mascot was explored by various perspectives within the Jesuit Community — each member asked a variation of “In 2020, what does it mean to you to be a Marauder?”
-Over the next two weeks, the responses will be released in a series of articles — this first one visits the perspectives of Jesuit’s coaches.
+Over the next few weeks, the responses will be released in a series of articles — this first one visits the perspectives of Jesuit’s coaches.

 Jesuit High School Sacramento has long been known as a parochial powerhouse in athletics.
 While victories are often credited to athletic skill, coaches have emphasized the importance of character.
 To start the conversation on what it means to be a Marauder, coaches give their insights on what it is to act as one, both on and off the field.